How to use Outlook

 Occasionally important emails get caught in the Junk Folder, be sure to have a quick check.

 Do we ever delete emails?

 You can delete anything that is outright junk.
 Otherwise, please leave everything in the inbox, marked as read once it’s been actioned.

-There should be as few unread emails as possible.
+There should be as few unread emails as possible, including those in the ‘Other’ inbox.
 The only emails marked unread should be things that you were unable to deal with that day.
-Making sure to set any relevant tasks (link to how to use tasks) and to make clear in the WJ what needs to be actioned by the next day’s AOD.
+Making sure to set any relevant tasks and to make clear in the WJ what needs to be actioned by the next day’s AOD.

 “New Message” is written in a blue in the top left-hand corner if you want to write a new email.
 There are various shortcuts to send an email to the right people.
 If you select the address bar next to the word “To” in your new email, you can input an email address.
 If you type “ACT” a list of groups of email addresses will appear.
-One to go to everyone in the agency, and the rest that are team specific.
-If you’re emailing ACT members, be sure to sign off with your initials!
-If emailing someone outside the agency, be sure to sign off with a name.
-If the email is regarding you as a client and you are uncomfortable with signing off, ask your fellow AOD if you can sign off as them and make that clear on the WJ.
+One to go to everyone in the agency (simply called ACT), and the rest that are team specific.

 Put the information into TagMin and contact the relevant client to let them know.
 Making sure you use the contact preferences, keep trying until you get a confirmation from the client.

 Read the email carefully, if they have asked you to confirm, be sure to do so.
 If you can’t get confirmation from the client and the casting director needs a response, you can let them know that you have contacted the client and will confirm asap.
 Not every self-tape request will require confirmation, so use your common sense to gauge when this is necessary.